 Accompanying programThe Kassák Museum: An Open Museum of the Avant-Garde Kassák!
 A Virtual Guided Tour in the Permanent Exhibition of the Kassák MuseumA Dada Editorial Office: Educational Programmes in the Kassák Museum Life Reform Movements and Avant-Garde Networks: Research and Exhibition Series

 The Kassák Museum, which belongs to the Petőfi Literary Museum, has operated since 1976.
 The function of the museum is to preserve the material and intellectual legacy of Lajos Kassák (1887 – 1967) to study it with a scientific approach and to present it as a colourful experience to visitors.
 Our aim is that the museum steps up to be an acknowledged location of Kassák researches carried out in the region and to become a factor in the international research of modernism.

 As part of the triennial, the Kassák Museum will present a series of online programmes linked to a newly installed permanent exhibition and short-term thematic exhibitions.
 It will also include a series of lectures and discussions with foreign experts.
 Reflected topics include the establishment of Central European avant-garde, their existence between politics and art, the use of new art forms and also overlaps with everyday life.
 The aim is not to update their strategies but to generalize them and, as such, to place them in a broader framework.

-guarantor: Sasvári Edit, Szeredi Merse Pál
+supervision: Sasvári Edit, Szeredi Merse Pál

 coordination: Šárka Belšíková, Barbora Kundračíková